RAAMWERK collectief voor architectuur stedenbouw en scenografie BV

 Registered at Orde van Architecten, Provinciale Raad Oost-Vlaanderen

-The introvert plot is only connected to the neighborhood by two passages for entering and exiting vehicles.
-This enclave in the dense urban fabric of Ghent forms the base for the reconversion of the existing structure into a family house with guest rooms.
+The introvert plot is only connected to the neighborhood by two passages formerly used for entering and exiting vehicles.
+This enclave in the dense urban fabric of Ghent forms the base for the reconversion of the existing carwash-structure into a family house with guest rooms.

 By removing the old wooden roofs, only a L-shaped brick volume was left on the site.
-The implantation of a new rectangular structure is resulting in two outdoor spaces, opening up the plot.
-This new wooden roof seemingly balances on a single slender steel column and beam.
+The implantation of a new wooden structure, seemingly balancing on a single slender column and beam, creates two intimate outdoor spaces.

 A sequence of spatial experiences is created.
-A hidden entrance opens into a surprisingly expansive living space.
-This is interconnected with a double high kitchen in the existing volume.
+A hidden entrance opens into a surprisingly expansive living space, that is interconnected with a double high kitchen in the existing volume.
 The living spaces on the ground floor develop as a loop around the patio, resulting in a generous variation of atmospheres.

-The outdoor spiral stair is the direct access for the guest rooms where a recessed facade on the street side provides privacy and a small terraces.
-The new volume on top of this originally industrial structure is built within the same masonry and is because of that almost absent in the whole.
+The outdoor spiral stair gives direct access to the guest rooms where a recessed facade on the street side provides small terraces and privacy.
+Built within the same masonry as the original industrial structure, the new volume on top becomes almost absent in the whole.